Geometric pressure for multimodal maps of the interval: Introduction. The main results

-$\bullet$ Negative Pressure ($P(t)<0$ for $t$ large enough) \end{generic}
+$\bullet$ Negative Pressure ($P(t)<0$ for $t$ large enough). \end{generic}

-Here CE2*$(z)$ means the uniform exponential decay of $|(f^n)'(z_n)|^{-1}$ for $(z_n)$ being all backward trajectories of $z$ contained in pull-backs of a neighbourhood of $z$ intersecting $K$, rather than $z_n$ only in $K$, that we denote CE$(z)$.
 All the definitions will be recalled or specified in Section~\ref{TCE}.
 See Definition~\ref{pull-back} for the "pull-back".

-The only place we use (wi) is that UHP on periodic orbits in $K$ is the same as on periodic orbits in a sufficiently small neighbourhood of $K$, since both sets of periodic orbits are the same by the definition of (wi).
+The only place we substantially use (wi) is that UHP on periodic orbits in $K$ is the same as on periodic orbits in a sufficiently small neighbourhood of $K$, since both sets of periodic orbits are the same by the definition of (wi).
+We will use (wi) also to reduce the proof to the $(f,K)\in \sA^{\BD}_+$ case.

 A novelty compared to the complex rational case is the proof of the implication CE2*$(z_0)$ $\Rightarrow$ ExpShrink, done by the second author for multimodal maps in \cite{R-L}.
 Here we present a slight generalization, following the same strategy, with a part of the proof being different.